Why Videolink Works Better for Teams Than Loom

 The result is predictable: higher costs, more friction, and uneven adoption across the team.

-• Browser-based recording – no installs or updates required
+• Browser-based recording – capture screen, camera, or both instantly

 Videolink is designed to replace recurring meetings, not just complement them.